Music of the Virgin Islands: Other folk styles

 The quadrille is a folk dance that was formerly an important part of Virgin Islands culture; it is now rarely performed, except on St. Croix.
 There, locals dance the quadrille at public performance venues, such as St. Gerard's Hall, or as educational spectacles for schools, festivals and holidays, or as entertainment for tourists.
 Educational and entertainment quadrille troops both wear traditionally styled clothing reminiscent of authentic attire.

 The Virgin Islands tea meetings, the David and Goliath play and masquerade jig all probably derive from elsewhere in the Caribbean.
-The masquerade jig uses elements of theater, dance, music and oratory, and functions as simple entertainment with improvised jigs alternated with humorous monologues.
+The masquerade jig uses elements of theatre, dance, music and oratory, and functions as simple entertainment with improvised jigs alternated with humorous monologues.
 Tea meetings are now only performed as reconstructions in folkloric ensembles; they were evenings of speech-making, feasting and the singing of hymns and parlor songs.
-The David and Goliath play features music, dance, theater, and dramatic and witty speeches, all based on the biblical story of David and Goliath.
+The David and Goliath play features music, dance, theatre, and dramatic and witty speeches, all based on the biblical story of David and Goliath.

 The Afro-Virgin Islander bamboula tradition is now only performed in a reconstructed fashion.
 It was a style of song, drumming and folk dance, performed by two drummers on one drum; one drum used his hands and heel, and the other two sticks.
 African-styled dance and group song with refrains were a constant part, with verses frequently improvised by a soloist.

 Traditional Virgin Islander folk music festivals were performed until the late 1950s.
 Masquerading (mas'ing) was an important tradition, and consisted of groups wearing theme-based costumes, and playing melodies and rhythms that suggest their identity.
 Instruments included a fife-and-drum ensemble that featured a cane fife, double-headed bass drum (known as keg or boom-boom) and snare drum (known as kettledrum).

 The Virgin Islander cariso tradition is extinct in a true folk context, but remains an important symbol of Crucian culture, and is performed by folkloric ensembles for educational and holiday events.
 Carisos were still performed as late as the 1990s by several elderly singers, most famously Ethel McIntosh and Leona Watson.
 Though similar in some ways to quelbe, cariso is more African in its melodic style, frequent sustained syllables and traditional performance context, namely women singing in groups in call-and-response.
 Carisos, like quelbe, commemorate historical events, and spread news and opinions about important issues.
 One particularly famous cariso dates to 1848, and documents the emancipation of the slaves; the first segment is the refrain, sung by a chorus, which is followed by a verse performed by a soloist singer: